Impact

 Risk and Exploitability

 The CVSS score of 7.5 signals a high impact risk.
-Although the EPSS score is not publicly available and the issue is not listed in the CISA KEV catalog, the lack of authentication requirement and the network‑exposed AJAX endpoint make exploitation likely if the plugin remains in the vulnerable state.
+The EPSS score of 1% indicates a low likelihood of exploitation.
+The issue is not listed in the CISA KEV catalog, but the lack of authentication requirement and the network‑exposed AJAX endpoint make exploitation possible if the plugin remains vulnerable.
 An attacker can craft a request and append SQL to the 'order' parameter to read or manipulate database contents remotely.

 OpenCVE Enrichment